 The Investments accrue interest daily from the date of receipt of the principal.
 We compound interest semi-annually.
-You may elect to have the interest that accrues on the principal amount of your Investment be either paid to you by ACH transfer or check, or reinvested as principal on a semi-annual basis.
+The interest that accrues on the principal amount of your Investment will be reinvested as principal on a semi-annual basis unless you contact WIF and request the interest be paid to you via ACH transfer.
 We provide semi-annual electronic statements showing the principal and accrued interest on each Investment.

 The Investments have a three-tiered balance and interest amount and pay a higher interest rate for higher minimum balances maintained, as determined at each investment or withdrawal.
-We review the interest rates paid on our Investments every six months.
+We review the interest rates paid on our Investments every six months and at other times that we deem an adjustment is appropriate based on market and other factors.
 Interest rates are determined by our CEO based on prevailing interest rate conditions in the financial markets of the United States, other factors in the general economy, and based on our business conditions and other considerations that the CEO regards as important at the time.
 Interest rates on the Investments as of the date of this Offering Circular are set forth on the front cover of this Offering Circular.
 You may call us at any time to obtain information on the current interest rates on the Investments at 317-774-7300.